N123p/N123p/README.md

 I am a passionate software developer with a Bachelor's degree in Electronics and over three years of professional experience in India.
 Throughout my career, I have developed a strong technical foundation, tackling diverse projects and building practical solutions as a developer.
 My passion for learning and growth led me to pursue a Software Engineering course at Masterschool, where I am expanding my skills and knowledge.
 Combining my background in electronics with a drive for innovation in software, I am eager to continue evolving in the tech industry and contribute to impactful projects that solve real-world problems.

+📫 Let's Connect
+I'm always excited to connect with fellow software engineers, and  developers feel free to reach out me on https://www.linkedin.com/in/niveditha-pasumarthi-527b271bb/ linkedin